iffse/pay-respects/modules.md

 # Modules

-`pay-respects` followed a very stupid approach ---or better said, *Keep It Simple, Stupid*--- when it comes to implementing the module / plugin system:
+`pay-respects` followed a very stupid approach &mdash;or better said, *Keep It Simple, Stupid*&mdash; when it comes to implementing the module / plugin system:

 - Modules interacts with core program by passing **messages through processes**.
 In other words, we are sending necessary information to the module, so it can return the required suggestion.
 - This approach is the most extendable way, as it has the least amount of limitations compared to: